christosvergis-uleg/CorrelatedEfficiencies/README.md

 Comparing efficiencies without accounting for correlation is statistically incorrect and practically misleading.
 By focusing on disagreement rates rather than headline proportions, this framework provides a robust and interpretable method to assess true differences between competing approaches.

-It is less glamorous than naive error bars, but also less wrong.
+It is less glamorous than naive error bars, but statistically correct.